drorberel/drorberel.github.io/consulting.md

 # Case Studies:
 ## 1. Multi-assay biomarker discovery.
 ### Problem:
 Integrating complex datasets of various annotations to the same subjects.
 Each data set required specific QC and screening, and had different indexing system for the sample IDs.
 Also required special handling of technical replicates.
+Out of the thousands of potential biomarkers (features), find the ones that are mostly associated with the clinical outcome.

 ### Solution:
 Storing the raw data in a generic data container that was specifically designed for this type of data.